What Is An Electronic Document Management System, Anyway?

 Another entry point occurs when an integral and long-standing member of your team is leaving.
 Ever been terrified of someone retiring, because all of the manual processes occur smoothly due to their general muscle memory?
 Finding and training a new hire just doesn’t seem possible.

 Document management modernizes your business and offers cost savings for the future.
 Initial investment in a document management system (licensing and implementation) would likely be a similar cost to what you would pay that new hire.
-In following years, you would only be responsible for the maintenance costs for the document management software, which would likely come in at 10% or less of that person’s salary.
+In following years, you would only be responsible for the maintenance costs for the document management system, which would likely come in at 10% or less of that person’s salary.

 Interested in learning more about document management?